 Castle Quay Shopping Centre Parking

 Situated beside the Oxford Canal and just off Castle Street, Castle Quay shopping Centre is very central and has numerous shopping outlets, cafés, and snack bars, all under the one roof.
-The NCP Cherwell Centre Banbury car park is conveniently close by and you can pre-book your parking space there.
+The NCP Cherwell Centre Banbury car park is conveniently close by.